alicjamazur/data-engineering-case/README.md

 # Data Engineering Case
 The goal of this project is to provide a solution for Business Inteligence team who needs to perform a market study on publicly available data of their competitors.
 The project features extraction, transformation and loading of Amazon Customer Reviews dataset and Netflix Prize dataset with Pyspark to a data warehouse (Amazon Redshift).
 The execution of task was automated by using AWS Step Functions coded with AWS CloudFormation (check below for a shortcut to the template).

+Finally, a set of [SQL queries](https://github.com/molly-moon/data-engineering-case/blob/master/artifacts/redshift-based-etl/SQL/business_queries.sql) was executed in order to respond to some business-related questions.
+[Here](https://raw.githubusercontent.com/molly-moon/data-engineering-case/master/emails.txt) you will find a business-oriented summary of the task, and also a slightly more technical one in a form of an email to stakeholders.

 ### Data Extraction
 Both datasets present user ratings of movies and series.